-The Baselines Initiative is a grass-roots effort to bring together 16S rRNA datasets that will be useful for assessing future change.
+Can we characterize the microbiomes of marine ecosystems?
+Understanding seasonal changes and spatial variability of microbial communities is a key part of gaining insights into today’s oceans and the biogeochemical processes that microbes mediate.
+This knowledge also provides the baseline information against which future change can be assessed.
+The Baselines Initiative brings together 16S rRNA datasets that will be useful for assessing future change.
 This means that they must either come from multi-year sampling efforts at the same location, such as the Bermuda Atlantic Time-series Study in the North Atlantic (Western Sargasso Sea), or repeat sampling at a high spatial resolution (such as data sets from the Bay of Bengal).
 Three types of data are currently available, the Baselines Foundational Set, which holds near full-length Sanger 16S rRNA gene sequences, Baselines 16S V1-V2 Illumina-amplicons and Baselines 16S V1-V2 454-amplicons.
-If you would like us to add pointers to a dataset that meets these goals please contact firstname.lastname@example.org.
+If you would like us to add pointers to a dataset that meets these goals please contact email@example.com.
 We can also host pointers to 18S rRNA datasets.
-Look for release 1 on 15 October 2016.
+Baselines Release 2 is scheduled for June 2019 and will provide repeat sampling of deep ocean and deep sea sediment communities.

 What are picophytoplankton?

-This is a diverse group of photosynthetic microbes which is composed of multiple different taxa within the eukaryotic ToL.
+This is a diverse group of photosynthetic microbes which is composed of multiple different taxa within the eukaryotic Tree of Life (this online project went offline in 2021).
 They are grouped purely on the basis of cell size – pico being used to refer to cells less than 2 microns in diameter.
 Evolutionarily taxa composing this size fraction can be very different.
 Amongst the more commonly found marine taxa are genera within the Prasinophytes (in the eukaryotic Supergroup Archaeplastida) and the Prymnesiophytes (in the eukaryotic Supergroup Chromalveolata) as well as organisms such as Pelagomonas, a Stramenopile (also Chromalveolata).
 There are several excellent reviews on these organisms – for a comprehensive review from our lab please see e.g. Worden & Not in Microbial Ecology of the Oceans (ed.
 Kirchman, Wiley 2008).

 Cultures are easily available for several lineages and genomes are available for several prasinophytes that can be purchased from a number of different culture collections.